-In sum, while the large-scale plans for Phase 2 at the three pond complexes (Ravenswood, Alviso, and Eden Landing) were developed together, the project-level conceptual alternatives, designs, and the NEPA/CEQA documents are being developed separately.
-In this Eden Landing Phase 2 EIS/R, the Phase 2 actions at the Don Edwards San Francisco Bay National Wildlife Refuge (Alviso and Ravenswood) are treated as a separate project.
-Therefore, the potential cumulative impacts from the spatially and temporally distinct parts of the larger SBSP Restoration Project are analyzed in Chapter 4, Cumulative Impacts.
-A full discussion of the Phase 2 designs and environmental clearance processes at the Refuge ponds is available in the Final EIS/R for those pond complexes.
-That document is available for download from the project's website at: http://www.southbayrestoration.org/planning/phase2/.
+In sum, while the Phase 2 ponds and large-scale plans for all three pond complexes (Ravenswood, Alviso, and Eden Landing) were developed together, the project-level conceptual alternatives, designs, and the NEPA/CEQA documents are being developed separately.
+In this EIS/R, the Phase 2 actions at Eden Landing are treated as a separate project.
+Therefore, the potential cumulative impacts are analyzed in Chapter 4 - Cumulative Impacts.
+The section below describes the rest of the design process to prepare this Final EIS/R for the Phase 2 projects in the Alviso and Ravenswood ponds.